 Which agencies handle advertising for Tiffany?
-Find out more from the Account Assignments database.
+Find out more from Adbrands Account Assignments

 Who are the competitors of Tiffany?
+Tiffany's main competitors are the luxury goods groups Richemont, whose brands include Cartier and Van Cleef & Arpels, and LVMH.
 See Clothes & Fashion Accessories for other companies